or Viber API Terms of Service

 This Addendum to the Viber API Terms of Service (the “Agreement”) is by and between Viber Media S.a.r.l, a Luxembourg limited liability company (“Viber”), and Developer having selected to use the Viber API under the Agreement.
 Viber and Developer are each a “Party” and collectively the “Parties.”
 This Addendum is an integral part of the Agreement.
 Any words or terms not otherwise defined in this Addendum have the same meaning as in the Agreement.
 In the event of a conflict between definitions in the Agreement and this Addendum, the definitions within this Addendum control.

-(a) “Personal Data,” “Process/Processing, “ Controller,” “ Processor,” “Data Subject” and “ Supervisory Authority” shall have the same meanings given to them in the Regulation.
+(a) “Personal Data,” “Process/Processing, “ Controller”, “ Processor,” “Data Subject” and “ Supervisory Authority” shall have the same meanings given to them in the Regulation (or where the same or similar terms are used under another applicable Data Protection Law, the meanings given to such terms under such Data Protection Law).

-- Role of the Parties .
-In order to provide the Services under the Agreement, Viber discloses data, including Personal Data to Developer solely for the purposes described in the Agreement (the “Permitted Purposes”) and Viber is a Controller of the data it discloses to Developer.
-Pursuant to the Agreement, Developer uses the data as a separate and independent Controller for the Permitted Purposes.
+- Role of the Parties.
+In order to provide the Services under the Agreement, Viber discloses data, including EU Personal Data and/or U.S. Personal Information to Developer solely for the purposes described in the Agreement (the “Permitted Purposes”) and Viber is a Controller of the EU Personal Data, and business with respect to any U.S. Personal Information, it discloses to Developer.
+Pursuant to the Agreement, Developer uses the data as a separate and independent Controller or Business for the Permitted Purposes.
 In no event will the Parties process the data as joint Controllers.

-- Obligations .
-Each Party shall use the Personal Data in accordance with the Regulation and other applicable Data Protection Laws and will individually and separately fulfill all obligations that apply to it as a Controller under the Regulation. a.
-In order to disclose Personal Data to for the Permitted Purposes and in compliance with the Regulation, each Party’s obligations include without limitation: (i) identifying and establishing its independent legal basis for processing and disclosing Personal Data; and (ii) fulfilling transparency requirements regarding its use of and disclosure of Personal Data. b.
+- Obligations.
+Each Party shall use the Personal Data in accordance with the Regulation and other applicable Data Protection Laws and will individually and separately fulfill all obligations that apply to it as a Controller under the Regulation or Business under the California Consumer Privacy Act. a.
+In order to disclose Personal Data to for the Permitted Purposes and in compliance with the Regulation and other applicable Data Protection Laws, each Party’s obligations include without limitation: (i) identifying and establishing its independent legal basis for processing and disclosing Personal Data; and (ii) fulfilling transparency requirements regarding its use of and disclosure of Personal Data. b.
 The Developer will assure it obtains the necessary right(s) from Data Subjects to request Personal Data from Viber pursuant to the Agreement for the Permitted Purposes.

 Schedule 1 to the Addendum